wizardcos/Django-React/README.md

 ﻿# Django-React
-This repo is the tutorial for better understanding of backend (Django) and frontend (react).
+This repo is the tutorial for better understanding of backend (Django) and frontend (react) we will build a todo app that will perfrom crud functionality.
 <h1>Backend</h1>
 <h2>Django features:</h2>
 High-level abstraction: Django provides a high-level, abstracted approach to web development, allowing developers to focus on application logic rather than low-level details.